What Makes Knott’s Scary Farm so Scary? Why… the Monsters, of course.

 - The Boo-fet is located at Spurs.

 - You get a full buffet meal (all you can eat, provided you can manage to eat with monsters wandering the tables and making disturbing small talk).
-You also get early entry to four of the most popular and immersive Knotts’ Scary Farm mazes (Wax Works, Paranormal Inc., The Depths, and Dark Entities) and a souvenir cup which gives you unlimited soda refills for the rest of your visit.
+You also get early entry to some of the most popular and immersive Knotts’ Scary Farm mazes and a souvenir bottle.

 Knott’s Scary Farm Pro-tips for Guests with Sensory Issues